privacy-scaling-explorations/zkevm-specs/specs/keccak256/variable-length-input.md

 ### Padding Region

-Note that we define a new `acc_len` which increament byte by byte, where the `acc_len` in the lookup region bumps by 136 bytes.
+Note that we define a new `acc_len` which increments byte by byte, where the `acc_len` in the lookup region bumps by 136 bytes.

 #### Plain behavior: The padding rule